Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: Methodology

 The term $(\hat{A}_{t}-\lambda_l \hat{A}_{t}^{c} - \lambda_s B_{\pi}(\tau^n))$ determines the orientation and magnitude of policy updating, which is influenced by the advantage function, cost advantage function, and validation function.
 The Lagrange multipliers $\lambda_l$ and $\lambda_s$ serve as penalty factors for regulating the penalty intensity.

-The value network and cost value network optimize the parameters to reduce the error in the value function, thereby improving the estimation of cumulative reward and cost.
+The value network and cost value network optimize the parameters through minimizing the temporal-difference (TD) error, thereby improving the estimation of cumulative reward and cost.
 We use the mean squared error (MSE) as their loss functions, as shown by Eqs. \ref{17} and \ref{18}, respectively.